PrismaNano/TicTacToe3D/README.md

 > ## TODO:
 >
-> 1. Make a function to determine who wins in the game
+> 1. Make a function to determine who wins in the game...need to find every possible 3-in-a-row
 > 2. Correct the zoom slide button...or replace it with buttons instead
 > 3. Fix panoramic scroll background
 >